 A Rotary Club of

 This year, the Rotary Club of Canterbury decided to redirect part of our FORaMEAL effort to help the most vulnerable in the Stage 4 COVID-19 restrictions in Melbourne.
 Our aim simple – to provide 100,000 nutritious meals to vulnerable Victorians.
+To date, more than 143,000 meals have been distributed as part of our FORaMEAL COVID-19 response.

 — We focus on nutrition